Religion in South Ossetia: Christianity

 South Ossetia, like Abkhazia, has historically fallen between the ecclesiastical jurisdictions of the Russian Orthodox Church and the Georgian Orthodox Church.
 Both the Russian Church (through its Georgian exarchate) and Georgian Church have had historic presences in South Ossetia, and the people of the region were Christianized under the influence of both churches.
 In the 10th century, the Alans (ancestors of the Ossetians) nominally converted to Christianity through Byzantine influence, but the population largely continued practicing traditional ethnic religion.
-The Tsarist regime sent its first mission to the Ossetians in 1744, which was organized to be hidden from the Ottoman and Persian authorities; only Georgian priests were sent to evangelize.
+The Tsarist regime sent its first mission to the Ossetians in 1744, which was organized to be hidden from the Ottoman Empire and Persian authorities; only Georgian priests were sent to evangelize.
 The Orthodox missionaries found somewhat limited success in their mission to convert the Ossetians, and the process ended after the Bolshevik Revolution.

 During the Soviet period, religious practice declined as the South Ossetians were Sovietized, and the Georgian Church neglected the South Ossetian Autonomous Oblast.
 There were no active churches in South Ossetia during the Soviet period; during perestroika, one church was founded near Nikozi (in Georgia proper) to serve ethnic Georgians from South Ossetia.